chrstphlbr/pa/README.md

 This is because input files can be *large* and, therefore, *pa* works on file input streams.

-### Output File
+### Output

+*pa* writes the results in CSV form to stdout.
-Output files can contain 3 types of rows:
+The output can contain 3 types of CSV rows:
 * rows starting with `#` are comments
 * empty rows
 * all other rows are CSV rows

-The
+The columns are:
 1. `benchmark` is the name of the benchmark
 2. `params` are the function/method parameters of the benchmark.
 *pa* does not populate this column, because the input format does not provide the function/method parameters